PESTILLILAB/PESTILLILAB.github.io/content/home/map.md

 width: 1000
 height : 500
 title: Network of collaborators
-subtitle: Our research is developed in collaroation with many scientists and technologists working in many different countries tags : ['map'] backgroundColor : '#FFFFFF' titleColor : '#000000'
+subtitle: We work in collaboration with scientists and technologists across the globe tags : ['map'] backgroundColor : '#FFFFFF' titleColor : '#000000'